 Take advantage of any academic opportunities that will help your children to better understand fundamental differences.

 Most public schools offer classes that focus on cultures and religions across the world.
 If they don’t at your children’s school, encourage them to write about non-conventional historical figures for their homework projects.
 Let them learn about heroes who were also minorities, like Rosa Parks or Harvey Milk, on their own time.

-In the private education system, most schools offer courses and programs that explore cultural and religious diversity.
-Certain private school programs teach students about the world’s problems in a historical context, while being sensitive to different beliefs and cultures.
+In the private education system, most schools offer courses and programs that explore cultural and religious diversity to teach students about the world’s problems in a historical context, while being sensitive to different beliefs and cultures.

 Encourage your children to join multi-cultural clubs